ravendb/bootcamp/src/Unit-2/lesson2/README.md

 the index on the server.
 If the server side index definition matches the index definition in the client, the operation has no effect.

-> If you want to learn now other ways to deploy indexes, you can read more about this topic in the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/indexes/creating-and-deploying).
+> If you want to learn other ways to deploy indexes, you can read more about this topic in the [official documentation](http://ravendb.net/docs/article-page/latest/csharp/indexes/creating-and-deploying).

 In the next lessons you will learn how to send the indexes definitions during the `Document Store` initialization.
 Right?